Bay Area thrash metal: Networking between bands in other scenes

 Heavy metal in Southern California had spanned back to the 1970s, and in the 1980s, was the home base of Slayer and Megadeth, two of thrash's "big four".
 However, from the mid-1980s until the early 1990s, glam metal had been the pervading and popular subgenre within the boundaries of the Los Angeles scene.

 Slayer's Jeff Hanneman, Tom Araya and Kerry King at the 2007 Hellfest.
-Although Slayer were not formed in the Bay Area, the band had gotten an early headstart in the Bay Area thrash metal scene, and are often associated (along with Megadeth) as being a part of it.
+Although Slayer was not formed in the Bay Area, the band had gotten an early headstart in the Bay Area thrash metal scene, and they are often associated (along with Megadeth) as being a part of it.

-Notwithstanding, both Slayer and Megadeth would receive recognition early in their careers by playing at Bay Area venues, including Berkeley's Ruthie's Inn with Exodus between 1984–85, a time in which current Slayer guitarist Kerry King had played alongside Mustaine in Megadeth.
+Notwithstanding, both Slayer and Megadeth would receive recognition early in their careers by playing at Bay Area venues, including Berkeley's Ruthie's Inn with Exodus between 1984 and 1985, a time in which current Slayer guitarist Kerry King had played alongside Mustaine in Megadeth.
 Oakland native Jeff Hanneman was a founding Slayer member; Paul Bostaph (formerly of Forbidden, and later Exodus and Testament) had been Slayer's full-time drummer for the balance of the 1990s.
 Similarly, drummer Dave Lombardo played on Testament's The Gathering album before returning to Slayer in 2004.

-In 1987, shortly after the release of Scream Bloody Gore and Schuldiner's move back to Florida, Reifert would form his own endeavor, Autopsy, which has also been regarded as an early inspiration of the death metal genre.
+In 1987, shortly after the release of Scream Bloody Gore and Chuck Schuldiner's move back to Florida, Chris Reifert would form his own endeavor, Autopsy, which has also been regarded as an early inspiration of the death metal genre.
 Autopsy's 1989 debut, Severed Survival, would feature bassist Steve Di Giorgio, founder of Antioch, California thrash metal band Sadus; Schuldiner had also met DiGiorgio while living in the Bay Area, who would play bass for Death on the albums Human and Individual Thought Patterns.